EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 # Operationalising Machine Learning

 ## Overview
 The project consists of two parts.
 The aim of the first part is to configure, deploy and consume a cloud-based ML production model using Azure.
 The aim of the second part is to create, publish and consume a pipeline.
 The Bank Marketing dataset is used to train the models in the first and the second parts.
+The model (Part 1) and the pipeline (Part 2) will be deployed to their REST endpoints.
+After the model and the pipeline are deployed, others or other systems can interact with the deployed services by sending HTTP requests to their enspoints.

 ## Architectural Diagram